Peter Slipper: Politics

 Slipper first won Fisher as a National Party candidate in 1984.
 The once safely conservative seat had become somewhat more marginal after a redistribution pushed the seat into the outer suburbs of Brisbane.
 During his first term, Slipper was a staunch supporter of the "Joh for Canberra" campaign.
 He was narrowly defeated in 1987 by Labor's Michael Lavarch.
-However, a redistribution in 1993 made Fisher notionally conservative.
+However, a redistribution in 1993 made Fisher notionally Liberal; the Liberals had taken second place in the seat three years earlier.
 Slipper sought to retake his old seat, this time as a Liberal, and won.

 Slipper was government whip from 1997 to 1998, parliamentary secretary to the Minister for Finance and Administration from 1998 to 2004 and parliamentary secretary to the prime minister from 2002 to 2003.

 In both government and opposition, Slipper served on a number of parliamentary committees including the House of Representatives Standing Committee on Legal and Constitutional Affairs, where he was chairman (2004 to 2007), deputy chairman (2007 to 2010), the Joint Standing Committee on Public Works, the House of Representatives Standing Committees on Family and Community Affairs where he was chairman (1996 to 1997), the House of Representatives Standing Committee on Privileges and the Joint Standing Committee on Foreign Affairs, Defence and Trade.